Robbery in Washington

 Different ways in which robbery can be committed

-One of the features of a charge of robbery is that it can allege commission of the offence in varied circumstances.
+One of the features of a charge of robbery is that it can allege commission of the offense in varied circumstances.
 Several of these circumstances have come to have their own unique names, such as carjacking.
 The ways in which robbery may be committed include the following:

 - Robbery committed inside residences, which is also known as home invasion robbery.